HatTrickLabs/txt/README.md

 ##### Notes:
 - Lambda expressions can be used for *{simple}*, *{#if}*, *{#each}*, and *{>parital}* tags.
-- Lambda arguments can be any value from the bound object, a string literal, a numeric literal, or boolean *true/false*.
+- Lambda arguments can be: a value from the bound object, string literal, numeric literal, or boolean *true/false*.
 - String literal args can be enclosed in single or double quotes.
-- Numeric literal types are controlled via type suffix i.e. (223:int)
+- Numeric literals are typed via as suffix i.e. (223:int)
 - Allowed numeric literal types: int, long, decimal, double, byte